AnotherJohnH/Zif/README.md

 ### Emscripten

-Uses the SDL library supplied with Emscripten.
+Uses the SDL2 library supplied with Emscripten.

+### iOS

+Requires access to a source installation of SDL2 which is built into a linSDL2.a as part of the appliacation build process.

+### Android

+Requires an NDK installation.
+Currently builds as a console only app as an integration with an Android build of SDL2 has not been achieved yet.

 ## Coding style